renatoctorres/template-spring-webflux/README.md

 ## Features

-- CRUD APIs for Department and Employer;
+- CRUD APIs for Department and Employee;
 - Unit Tests and Integration Tests integrated;
 - Documentation API in Swagger with Open API 3;
 - Clean Code and Clean Architecture;